mifrandir/edinburgh/AB/lecture-notes/astrobiology.md

 ##### Nucleic acids

 - stores information
-- made of ribose sugar, phosphate groub and base pairs
+- made of ribose sugar, phosphate group and base pairs
 - complicated molecules by simple chemistry

 > Meteorites contain amino acids and more...